sandmmakers/BedLeveler5000/README.md

 - [Python] - The Python programming language (3.12+)
 - [pylint] - A static code analyser for Python 2 and 3
 - [Pillow] - The friendly PIL fork
+- [GnuPG] - A free implementation of the OpenPGP standard

 [Bed Leveler 5000][BedLeveler5000], [Printer Info Wizard][BedLeveler5000], and [Inspector G-code][InspectorG-code] themselves are open source with a [public repository][bedleveler5000] on GitHub.